 Autoguiding System

 Autoguiders are devices that help your mount track better by correcting its imperfections in tracking.
-They are useful for big telescopes with long focal lengths.
-For a beginner telescope (400mm-600mm focal length), the good polar alignment is enough to have pinpoint, sharp stars.
+They are helpful for giant telescopes with long focal lengths.
+However, for a beginner telescope (400mm-600mm focal length), the good polar alignment is enough to have pinpoint, sharp stars.

 Eyepieces/Diagonals

-You don't need telescope eyepieces if you are building your setup for astrophotography-only, not for the visual observing.
+You don't need telescope eyepieces if you build your setup for astrophotography-only, not for visual observation.
 You connect your camera directly to the telescope (via the proper adapter) and see the sky on a camera LCD screen or your laptop.
 Save money for a better mount.

 How to Plan Your Astrophotography Sessions

-Planning ahead is essential, as time is limited, and there are so many targets to photograph!
-When I was at the beginning of my astrophotography adventure, I used to go and shoot just anything I was able to aim, but the longer I'm in the hobby, the more methodical I become.
-To get most out of your time under the stars, plan your imaging sessions before leaving your home.
+Planning is essential, as time is limited, and there are many targets to photograph!
+When I was at the beginning of my astrophotography adventure, I used to go and shoot just anything I could aim for, but the longer I'm in the hobby, the more organized I become.
+So, to get the most out of your time under the stars, plan your imaging sessions before leaving your home.
 There are many things to consider.

 Target

 Knowing WHAT you want to photograph is crucial.
-Different nebulae and galaxies are available during different seasons and at different hours, so planning this ahead is the key to success.
+Different nebulae and galaxies are available during different seasons and hours, so planning is key to success.

 Location